elanorstarksby/elanor-lightning-lunch-frontend/steps/step1.md

   };
 ```

-Now we want to do soemthing if this changes. [`useEffect` is our lifecycle method](https://reactjs.org/docs/hooks-effect.html) which runs when the component mounts (onMount).
+Now we want to do something if this changes. [`useEffect` is our lifecycle method](https://reactjs.org/docs/hooks-effect.html) which runs when the component mounts (onMount).
 It takes two parameters, the function to perform and an array.
 If the array is not passed at all, the function will run everytime the component rerenders (eg if the props change).
 If the array is empty, the function will only be called once, on mount (first render).
 You can pass things to the array to cause the effect to be ran if they change.

 `useEffect(() => {do things here},[])` only runs once

 `useEffect(() => {do things here}, [searchTerm])` will run every time the searchTerm changes

-inside our useEffect we want to use axios to call the backend.
+when our useEffect function runs we want to send a GET request to get the data from the backend.

+Axios is a library which makes placing and interacting with requests with the backend easy, so we can do:

 ```
 axios